programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 What can we learn from this graph?
 It appears that smaller cities tend to establish relationships with cities that are closer, which seems to confirm the patterns we explored earlier.
 In the previous sections, we examined the distribution of distances between sister cities using a histogram and an ECDF plot.
 These visualizations revealed that most sister-city relationships are characterized by short distances, mostly within a radius of 500 to 1000 kilometers.
 Consistent findings across different visualizations strengthen our confidence in the observed patterns and highlight the importance of considering city size and distance as key variables.

-Building upon these insights, let's now modifying our scatter plot's legend.
-As mentioned earlier, the legend is controlled by the scales function in ggplot2.
-Customizing it will improve interpretability and clarity, making it easier for readers to understand the conveyed information.
+Building upon these insights, let's now modify the scatter plot's legend.
+Customizing it will improve clarity, making it easier for readers to interpret and understand the conveyed information.

 You can modify the legend by editing the `guide` parameter within the `scale_colour_gradient()` function.
 The guide parameter specifies the legend's title, position, and orientation.
-Here, you will also use the `guide_colorbar()` function to create a color bar legend representing the distance range between cities.
+Here, you will also use the `guide_colorbar()` function to create a color bar legend representing the range of distances between cities.

 ```